keithfma/keithfma.github.io/about.md

 NaN means "not a number", which is often what you get when something goes horribly wrong in your code.
-As any scientific programmer will know, it is all to common to excitedly print the output of some long-running simulation only to find ... **it's all damn NaNs!** Hopefully this blog can be help someone, somewhere, sometime do more science and get less NaNs.
+As any scientific programmer will know, it is all to common to excitedly print the output of some long-running simulation only to find ... **it's all damn NaNs!** Hopefully this blog can help someone, somewhere, sometime do more science and get less NaNs.